pyrogram/pyrogram/docs/source/start/BasicUsage.rst

 The easiest way to interact with the Telegram API is via the :class:`Client <pyrogram.Client>` class, which exposes bot-like_ methods.
-The purpose of this Client class is to make it even simpler to work with the API by abstracting the raw functions listed in the scheme.
+The purpose of this Client class is to make it even simpler to work with the API by abstracting the raw functions listed in the schema.

 The result is a much cleaner interface that allows you to: